Current Awards (FY19-20)

-Congratulations to FSUCML PhD.
-Graduate Student Bianca Prohaska, advisor Dr. Dean Grubbs, on becoming a 2019 John A. Knauss Marine Policy Fellowship Finalist.
+Congratulations to Bryan Keller, 2020 John Knauss Marine Policy Fellow.
+As a 2020 John A. Knauss Marine Policy Fellow Bryan will be working for National Oceanic and Atmospheric Administration (NOAA)'s Ocean and Atmospheric Research International Activities Office in Washington D.C.
 The Sea Grant Knauss Fellowship provides a unique educational and professional experience to graduate students who have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.
 The Fellowship, named after one of Sea Grant's founders, former NOAA Administrator, John A. Knauss, matches highly qualified graduate students with "hosts" in the legislative and executive branch of government located in the Washington, D.C. area, for a one year paid fellowship.
-Bianca will travel to Washington, D.C. in fall 2018 to meet with prospective host offices in the Executive and Legislative branches of government for fellowship placement.
+Bryan hopes to be in a fisheries office working on management issues.